RobertTaylor94/DiscordBotPython/README.md

 # DiscordBot

-This bot is being actively worked on, see planned feature list below.
+This bot is being actively worked on, most features implemented and working, some WIP and could do with some refactoring.

 ## About